SecurityAura/DE-TH-Aura/README.md

 ## #100DaysOfKQL Challenge

-As of 2025/01/01, a new folder was added for my #100DaysOfKQL challenge.
+From 2025/01/01 to 2025/04/12, a new folder was added for my #100DaysOfKQL challenge.
 Queries from this challenge will be added there and at some point, after the challenge ends, I'll move them around in the repo in their appropriate sections.
 I haven't fully thought out the architecture yet.

 For more information about my #100DaysOfKQL challenge, see the following Twitter thread: